 - $4000-$5000: Sky-Watcher 16″ FlexTube SynScan GoTo

 Recommended Best Computerized Telescopes Individually Reviewed

-The 6” Schmidt-Cassegrain optical tube, also known as the C6, is a comparatively new entry by Celestron – the C8 stretches back to the early 1970s; a prototype existed in the 1960s; the C90, C5, and C14 debuted in the mid-70s; the C11 debuted in the 1980s, and the C9.25 made its appearance in the 1990s.
+The 6” XLT Schmidt-Cassegrain optical tube, also known as the C6, is a comparatively new entry by Celestron – the C8 stretches back to the early 1970s; a prototype existed in the 1960s; the C90, C5, and C14 debuted in the mid-70s; the C11 debuted in the 1980s, and the C9.25 made its appearance in the 1990s.
 The C6 has only been around since 2006, when Celestron was bought by Synta, the same Chinese company that owns the Sky-Watcher brand.

-Like the 5SE, the 6SE is tedious to collimate, but thankfully it hardly needs it.
+As with any Schmidt-Cassegrain telescope, the 6SE is tedious to collimate, but thankfully it hardly needs it.
 However, you should make it a habit to check during every observing session, as bad collimation will cause you to get fuzzy images and elongated stars at the eyepiece.

 Overall, a very good choice for the beginner or experienced astronomer.